 The core argument of MMT theorists is that this would be a much more efficient way of ensuring that the economy reaches and remains at full capacity than under the current system of Treasury bonds, interest rates and bank-created money.

-My colleagues have presented a different picture of modern monetary theory.
-They view it based on the way our current system operates — even though that’s what MMT proposes to replace.
+My colleagues have presented a misleading picture of modern monetary theory.
+They accuse it of things it doesn’t do, based on the way our current system operates — even though that’s what MMT proposes to replace.